adamtorres/example-stocks/docs/example.md

 ## Code blocks

+Plaintext is meant for console output or whatever that doesn't need syntax highlighting.
+This is a custom lexer in pygments.

     :::plaintext
     This is the 'plaintext' code block.
     It is meant for console output or whatever that doesn't need syntax highlighting.

+The lexer used here is `bash`.
+I've not checked pygments for other shells.
+Pretty sure it would key off the `#!` line but I like to explicitly declare the language.
+Especially since I'm also likely to show commands that aren't in a script.

     :::bash
     #! /usr/bin/env bash